 To prevent disturbance, bedding material should not be spread too far ahead of slate/stone paver laying face.
 Voids left after removing screed rails should be filled.
-Protect screeded bedding material from wind or rain as well as by wayward construction operations.
-If bedding material is disturbed, it is to be loosened and rescreeded.
-Extensive areas of screeded bedding material should not be left exposed overnight unless they are properly protected from disturbance and moisture.
+Protect bedding material from wind or rain as well as by wayward construction operations.
+If bedding material is disturbed, it is to be loosened and rescreed.
+Extensive areas of bedding material are not to be left exposed overnight unless they are properly protected from disturbance and moisture.